pangyuteng/public-misc/finance/transformer/README.md

     + train and evaluate a vanilla transformer model using X & y s.
     + with the trained model, forecast next 5-day price trend for a basket of stocks.

-misc objective.
+misc thoughts.

-    + how are we ** not ** going to work neural networks into tasty.
+    + the use case may be more usefule if you tweak the code to attempt to predict volatility.
-    + or if you want, tweak the code to attempt to predict volatility.
+    + snr for future price return is low, so the 51% accuracy on test set is quiet comforting & surprising - indication of no overfitting using just free data.

 reading materials: